yantong0116/Django_Ecommerce/README.md

 # Django Ecommerce

 ## Introduce
-Build a Django Ecommerce backend project.
+- Build a Django Ecommerce backend project.

-Write Django REST Framework with RESTful API.
+- Write Django REST Framework with RESTful API.

-Use JWT authentication to enter certain URLs that require permissions.
+- Use JWT authentication to enter certain URLs that require permissions.

-Send the login details to your login url with a post request via Postman.
+- Send details on your url with requests via Postman.

 ## Installation / How to run the project on your computer
 #### Step1 :